https://invisible-island.net/ncurses/man/

 way to clean up on receiving SIGTSTP.

-The current version (ncurses6) uses output buffers managed directly by
+ncurses 6.x uses output buffers managed directly by ncurses.
+The

-level functions in ncurses employ alternate versions of these functions
+The higher-level functions in ncurses employ alternate versions of

 Function Prototypes